IanKeen/IanKeen.github.io/_posts/2018-03-01-better-codable-models-through-composition.md

 Listing books and authors is working really well, now it's time to allow our users to submit new entries.
 The only problem is our API is responsible for determining the identifiers of new data so we want to send JSON containing everything _but_ the object identifier.

-There are a few ways we could tackle this:
+There are different ways we could tackle this:

-1. We could maintain a separate model that excludes the `identifier`.
+- We could maintain a separate model that excludes the `identifier`.
 This is tedious and fragile but perhaps we could leverage a codegen solution to help?
 This is a big dependency to add if you aren't already using one though.

-2. We could provide a dummy identifier and remove it from the JSON before sending it to our API.
+- We could provide a dummy identifier and remove it from the JSON before sending it to our API.
 This isn't very nice though, using dummy values in production code seems like something just begging to break and/or corrupt things.

 Since we are creating new types today let's look at another one that can be used to solve this problem.

 ## Identified\<T>

-What we need is a way to define two version of our models.
+What we need is a way to define two versions of our models.
 One with an `identifier` when data is sent down and one without an `identifier` when we send data up.

 We can't use the type system to _remove_ properties... but we can use it to _add_ them.